 Wear clothing that you don’t care about and gloves when harvesting black walnut trees.
 The stain will get on anything and won’t come out.
 The messiest time when black walnut harvesting is during hulling.
-Nuts need to be hulled before being washed, dried and stored.
+Nuts need to be hulled before being washed, dried, and stored.

 Removing the hulls can be difficult.
 Some people swear by driving over the hulls to crack them off, but this can send pieces of shell and nut flying everywhere.
-Commercial growers have a machine that separates the hull from the shell, but home operations usually jury rig a slurry with water and some pebbles to soften the hulls then remove them with a hammer.
+Commercial growers have a machine that separates the hull from the shell, but home operations usually jury rig a slurry with water and some pebbles to soften the hulls and then remove them with a hammer.
 Use heavy gloves and hit the ends of the nut to crack the hull off.
 Safety glasses are a good idea when hulling black walnuts.

 Storing Black Walnuts